-The entire process is streamlined for ease of use and to minimize manual data entry.
+MedKaz plays an integral role during a patient’s encounter with their care provider—whether the care provider has an EMR system or keeps paper charts.
+The entire process is streamlined for both patients and providers.
+It is easy to use and requires limited manual data entry.
 Where possible, forms are pre-populated, dates calculated, lists, drop-down menus and checkboxes provided.
 Special dictionaries are even used to ensure data is captured correctly.
-Here’s one possible scenario:
+Purchase, Setup, Past Records

 - Patient purchases a MedKaz from medkaz.com or amazon.com and subscribes to Update & Support Services.

 - Patient activates MedKaz and completes Setup Procedure.
 Enters personal, administrative and medical information, and names of current and important past care providers.

 - Patient completes automated Request Records procedure.
 It generates two pre-populated documents for each provider, a Request for Records and a HIPAA Release, which he signs and sends to his providers.
 They instruct and authorize providers to send copies of his records to Health Record Corporation (HRC).

 - HRC indexes all records, including paper records, to make them electronically searchable, then e-mails patient to download his records.
 When he has done so, HRC erases them from the MedKaz Server.

 - Patient schedules appointment and, at home, completes the pre-visit questionnaire (PVQ) on his MedKaz.
 It describes reasons/complaints and lists medications he is actually taking.
 (It is stored on MedKaz as a Complaint Report.)

 - Patient arrives at provider’s office and either gives MedKaz to his doctor or waits until she asks about his care from other doctors or wants to see past progress notes, lab tests or imaging studies.